tomekbuszewski/spastic/content/writings/2019-12-01 - What is Redux, really? – Part 2.md

 slug: what-is-redux-part-2
 summary: Let's see what Redux – the state manager for React – is all about.
 ---
-# What is Redux, really? – Part 2

-[Last time](/writings/2019-11-18-what-is-redux-really-–-part-1) I talked about state management in general.
+[Last time](/writings/2019-11-18-what-is-redux-really-part-1) I talked about state management in general.
 Now let's see what Redux – the state manager for React – is all about.

 ## Recap